Positive workplace culture

 All employees have a responsibility to help foster positive workplace cultures.

-All employees must comply with the Code of conduct when working with others.
+All employees must comply with the department’s Code of ethics and conduct procedure when working with others.

 The code provides a guide for how employees can work together in ways that maintain positive relationships with students, colleagues and the community.